-April Pualani Peeples Chock
+April Pualani Chock

-April Pualani Chock is teaching for the Kaimuki Adult Education Program and the Queen Lili'uokalani Children's Center, Honolulu District.
-She has taught hula for the Kamehameha Schools Continuing Education Program, the Kamehameha Schools Summer School program, the Performing Arts Academy and the senior citizens in Palolo.
+April Pualani Chock has been teaching for the Kaimuki Adult Education Program since 1983.
+She has taught hula for the Kamehameha Schools Continuing Education Program, the Performing Arts Academy and the senior citizens in Palolo.

 In 1957 I began taking hula lessons from the late Ma'iki Aiu Lake who had her studio on the corner of Ke'eaumoku Street.
 She also taught us other things like how to make haku lei and how to wrap a kikepa in many different ways.
 We had the best years with Aunty Ma'iki because she always had time for us.